sourcebots/docs/reference.md

 ###  robot.PolarCoord
 Class that represents a set of polar coordinates
 - **Properties**
-  - `distance_meters`: distance to the point in meters.
+  - `distance_metres`: distance to the point in metres.
   - `rot_x_deg`: rotation on the x axis in degrees.
   - `rot_y_deg`: rotation on the y axis in degrees.
   - `rot_z_deg`: rotation on the z axis in degrees.